Jen Ciesielski Exploring the Towns in Alsace France

 I started traveling in 2012 when I left the USA to work abroad and live in Switzerland.
 This was my first overseas experience, and since then, I have traveled to over 50 countries and lived in France, the UK, Switzerland, and the USA.

-I, currently, live in France and have lived here for more than six years.
+I, currently, live in France and have lived here for more than eight years.
+In 2024, I was granted citizenship in France and am, now, a dual French-American citizen.
 I’ve also traveled extensively throughout the country.
 So, it’s safe to say I’m an expert on the topics of living and traveling in France.

 Every month I help thousands of people plan their trips to France, overcome their fear of moving abroad, and live out their travel dreams.
 And I can help you do the same.
 After all, that’s why I started blogging – to help you, my readers.